-(a) Moneys in the Project Fund shall be applied and expended by the Trustee in accordance with the provisions of the Indenture and of the Loan Agreement.

-(b) On each Debt Service Payment Date during the Construction Period, the Trustee is authorized and directed to transfer (i) from the Series 2017A Capitalized Interest Account to the Series 2017A Interest Sub-Account of the Interest Account of the Bond Fund an amount necessary to pay interest on the Series 2017A Bonds on such Debt Service Payment Date, and (ii) from the Series 2017B Capitalized Interest Account to the Series 2017B Interest Sub-Account of the Bond Fund an amount necessary to pay interest Account of the Bond Fund an amount necessary to pay interest Account of the Bond Fund an amount necessary to pay interest Sub-Account of the Bond Fund an amount necessary to pay interest on the Series 2017B Bonds on such Debt Service Payment Date.
-The Trustee shall maintain adequate records pertaining to the Capitalized Interest Account of Project Fund and all disbursements therefrom.

-(c) Except as otherwise provided in paragraphs (a) and (b) above, the Trustee is directed to issue its checks for each disbursement from the Series 2017A Construction Account and the Series 2017B Construction Account of the Project Fund upon being furnished with a written requisition therefor certified by an Authorized Representative of the School, the Architect and the Paymaster together as the Project Monitor, substantially in the form of Exhibit B-1, with respect to funds disbursed from the Series 2017B Construction Account and Exhibit B-2, with respect to the funds disbursed from the 2017B Construction Account annexed to the Indenture to pay the Costs of the Project.
-The Trustee shall maintain adequate records pertaining to the Project Fund and all disbursements therefrom.

-(d) The completion of the Project and payment or provision for payment of all Costs of the Project shall be evidenced by the filing with the Trustee of the Completion Certificate required by the Loan Agreement.
-As soon as practicable and in any event not more than sixty (60) days after the date of the filing with the Trustee of the Completion Certificate referred to in the preceding sentence, any balance remaining in the Construction Account of the Project Fund, except amounts the School shall have directed the Trustee, in writing, to retain for any Cost of the Project not then due and payable, and after the making of any transfer to the Rebate Fund that the School shall have directed the Trustee, in writing, to make as required by the Tax Regulatory Agreement and the Indenture, shall without further authorization be transferred to the Bond Fund and thereafter applied as provided in the Indenture.
+- (a) Moneys in the Project Fund shall be applied and expended by the Trustee in accordance with the provisions of the Series 2018 Indenture and of the Series 2018 Loan Agreement. - (b) On each Debt Service Payment Date, the Trustee is authorized and directed to transfer (i) from the Series 2018A Capitalized Interest Account to the Series 2018A Interest Sub-Account of the Interest Account of the Bond Fund an amount necessary to pay interest on the Series 2018A Bonds on such Debt Service Payment Date in accordance with Exhibit C attached to the Series 2018 Indenture, and (ii) from the Series 2018B Capitalized Interest Account to the Series 2018B Interest Sub-Account of the Interest Account of the Bond Fund an amount necessary to pay interest on the Series 2018B Bonds on such Debt Service Payment Date in accordance with Exhibit C attached to the Series 2018 Indneture.
+The Trustee shall maintain adequate records pertaining to the Capitalized Interest Account of Project Fund and all disbursements therefrom. - (c) Except as otherwise provided in paragraphs (a) and (b) above, the Trustee is directed to issue its check or wires for each disbursement from the Series 2018A Construction Account and the Series 2018B Construction Account of the Project Fund upon being furnished with a written requisition therefor certified by an Authorized Representative of the School, the Architect and the Paymaster together as the Project Monitor, substantially in the forms annexed to the Series 2018 Indenture to pay the Costs of the Project.
+The Trustee shall maintain adequate records pertaining to the Project Fund and all disbursements therefrom. - (d) The completion of the Project and payment or provision for payment of all Costs of the Project shall be evidenced by the filing with the Trustee of the Completion Certificate required by the Series 2018 Loan Agreement.
+As soon as practicable and in any event not more than sixty (60) days after the date of the filing with the Trustee of the Completion Certificate referred to in the preceding sentence, any balance remaining in the Construction Account of the Project Fund, except amounts the School shall have directed the Trustee, in writing, to retain for any Cost of the Project not then due and payable, and after the making of any transfer to the Rebate Fund that the School shall have directed the Trustee, in writing, to make as required by the Series 2018 Tax Regulatory Agreement and the Series 2018 Indenture, shall without further authorization be transferred to the Bond Fund and thereafter applied as provided in the Series 2018 Indenture.